Describe a person who has made you feel uncomfortable.: IELTS Speaking Cue Card

 How did you feel during the encounter with the stranger?

-What would you do differently if faced with a similar situation again?
+What would you do differently if you faced a similar situation again?

 Have you ever had other uncomfortable experiences with strangers?